 Fire Island is the ultimate weekend escape if you’re craving beachy vibes without going too far from NYC.
 Just a quick train and ferry ride away from Long Island, this car-free island feels like stepping into a slower, sunnier world.

-The island really comes alive between Memorial Day and Labor Day; think beach bars, fresh seafood, and that perfect summer buzz.
+The island really comes alive between Memorial Day and Labor Day.
+Think beach bars, fresh seafood, and that perfect summer buzz.
 Whether you’re in the mood to chill, explore nature, or sip cocktails by the shore, Fire Island is a dreamy little getaway that’ll totally recharge you.

 Bear Mountain, New York